Chapter 24: Carbonara

 “The dreams escalated,” she said.
 “Every case was worse.
 Harmon was one man in a building on the coast.
 Ostrowski was a man with a reason.
 Steen was a network — twelve years, shell companies, a police chief, children.”
 She set the cold coffee on the side table.
 “Each one pushed us further in.
 Deeper into the work, deeper into the cost, deeper into each other.”

 She heard it as she said it.
-The pattern clicking into place the way a case clicked — not all at once but piece by piece, each fact snapping against the next until the shape was undeniable.
+The pattern clicking into place like a case clicked — not all at once but piece by piece, each fact snapping against the next until the shape was undeniable.

 “We weren’t supposed to survive it alone.
 That’s the point.
 The dreams didn’t give this to one person.
 They gave it to two.
 And they kept making it worse until we couldn’t do it apart.”